pyrogram/pyrogram/docs/source/intro/quickstart.rst

 That was just a quick overview that barely scratched the surface!
 In the next few pages of the introduction, we'll take a much more in-depth look of what we have just done above.

 Feeling eager to continue?
-You can take a shortcut to `Calling Methods`_ and come back later to learn some more details.
+You can take a shortcut to :doc:`Calling Methods <../start/invoking>` and come back later to learn some more details.

 .. _community: //t.me/Pyrogram
-.. _Calling Methods: ../start/invoking